Getting Started Edit

 for example, the TypeScript SDK request object has property names for each

-filter in mixedCase
+filter in mixedCase.

 as Edit

-filter should be given a user id.
+The as filter should be given a user id.

 It restricts the result set to only those entities that the specified user would have permission to access (as well as the current user also having access).